Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 * **Content:** indexes content.
 * **Path:** indexes the path of a node.

 Additionally, a Kubernetes job will be started to reindex existing content in Search Enterprise.
-It is recommended you only run this job at the first startup.You can enable or disable the setting in the `alfresco-elasticsearch-connector.reindexing.enabled` property file by using `true` or `false`.
+It is recommended you only run this job at the initial startup.
+You can enable or disable the setting in the `alfresco-elasticsearch-connector.reindexing.enabled` property file by using `true` or `false`.

-To deploy Content Services with the Elasticsearch Connector:
+To deploy Content Services with the Elasticsearch connector:

  ```bash
  helm install acs alfresco/alfresco-content-services \